 Apart from the major international airports of Rome’s Fiumicino and Milan’s Malpensa, there are flights from other European hubs to Italian cities like Florence, Venice, Naples, Cagliari, Alghero and Olbia in Sardinia, Palermo and Catania in Sicily, Bologna and more.

 You can reach Italy by railway both with day and night trains from several European countries such as Austria, France, Germany, and Switzerland, and with a few changes and also connections to cities in Spain and Eastern Europe.

 Booking a train trip is perfect especially for slow travelers, because you can stop in several places and also enjoy cities originally not on your bucket list.

 You can reach Italy also by ferry from different countries such as France, Greece and Spain.
 In the high season, meaning summer and close to Christmas, there certainly are more ferries and cruises, but you can book trips pretty much all year long.

 Some of the main ferry companies are Grimaldi, Grandi Navi Veloci (GNV), and Tirrenia.
-You can reach Genoa from Barcelona with Grandi Navi Veloci, from several Greek cities you can reach Venice, Brindisi, Ancona, and Bari with companies like Blue Star Ferries, Superfast Ferries, and Fragline Ferries.
+You can reach Genoa from Barcelona with Grandi Navi Veloci, and from several Greek cities, you can reach Venice, Brindisi, Ancona, and Bari with companies like Blue Star Ferries, Superfast Ferries, and Fragline Ferries.
 Grimaldi and Tirrenia connect Italy also to Tunisi while Marmara Lines to Cesme in Turkey, Virtu Ferries connects Sicily to Malta and Jadrolinija connects Dubrovnik to Bari in Puglia, southern Italy.

 Best Time To Visit Italy

 Any time is good to visit Italy, where to go in Europe with kids for a dream holiday.
 Each season has its own perks.
-Summer is usually hot everywhere, so you might prefer to visit the coast and be close to the sea or a lake, or maybe being in the mountain where the air is fresh.
+Summer is usually hot everywhere, so you might prefer to visit the coast and be close to the sea or a lake, or maybe be in the mountains where the air is fresh.
 Summer is also the most crowded season, so you will always need to queue to enter major landmarks.
-Obviously, it’s also the season when the weather is more stable and you will need o pack fewer clothes.
+Obviously, it’s also the season when the weather is more stable and you will need to pack fewer clothes.